jtangelder/grunt-stripmq/README.md

 # grunt-stripmq
 > Mobile-first CSS Fallback

+Fork of [jtangelder](https://github.com/jtangelder/grunt-stripmq), adding a switch to ignore base CSS.

 **grunt-stripmq** is a Grunt task to generate a fallback version of your fancy mobile first stylesheet.
 Since IE8 and lower dont support media queries, you can use a javascript library like respond.js to enable this, or generate a fallback version on build-time with this task.

 Here's the workflow: